sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/intellectual-property-rights.md

 **Photographs, illustrations, fine art**

 Works that are reproduced in full will not normally qualify as a quotation.
-You should check with [BONO](http://www.bono.no/about_us/ "(new window)") to find out whether a specific work of art is covered by an agreement with the Norwegian Association of Higher Education Institutions (UHR).
+You should check with [BONO](https://www.bono.no/about_us/) to find out whether a specific work of art is covered by an agreement with the Norwegian Association of Higher Education Institutions (UHR).
 You will need permission to reproduce a work of art if its copyright protection has not expired.

 **Taking photographs of people**